-This booklet describes the learning pathways that learners in years 1-4 typically follow as they acquire an additional language (New Zealand English).
+This booklet describes the learning pathways that learners in years 5-8 typically follow as they acquire an additional language (New Zealand English).

-English language learners in years 1-4 are usually between five and nine years of age.
-Learners in this group may have begun school in New Zealand at the age of five.
-They may have arrived in New Zealand when they were six, seven, eight, or nine, with or without previous experience of formal education (in English or in any other language).
-The English language level of learners in years 1-4 may be anywhere from the Foundation Stage to Stage 2 of the English Language Learning Progressions (ELLP), so this booklet includes examples of oral language, texts for reading, and learners' writing that are appropriate for this age group at these three stages.
+English language learners in years 5-8 are usually between nine and thirteen years of age.
+This group will include new learners of English as well as learners who are progressing through the later stages of the English Language Learning Progressions (ELLP).
+Some learners may come from a refugee background and may have limited or no prior experience of school.
+The English language level of learners in years 5-8 may be anywhere from the Foundation Stage to Stage 3 of the English Language Learning Progressions, so this booklet includes examples of oral language, texts for reading, and learners' writing that are appropriate for this age group at these four stages.